chri3i/Ruvaak-Readme/README.md

 ### Ultrawide Options

 I personally do not own an Ultrawide, so I cannot offer support.
-And quite frankly I do not know if widescreen even works on AE yet

 ### Overpowered Enemies